Skip to main content

 Heartworm Game Cover

-Heartworm is a single player survival shooter game with a horror theme.
+Heartworm is a single player survival shooter game with horror and mystery themes.
 It was developed by vincent adinolfi and was released on July 31, 2025.
 It received positive reviews from players.

 Skip User Reviews